Skip to main content

 1. Choose the route source: Batch Orders route generation or a saved Fulfill Orders view.

-2. Confirm the warehouse, merchant, order count, and any route setup values.
+2. Confirm the warehouse, workspace, order count, and any route setup values.

 3. For a saved Fulfill Orders view, bulk-select the orders before using Create picking route.